2023 Most Popular History Bachelor's Degree Schools in West Virginia

 Women make up 22% of the history majors at the school.

-A rank of #2 on this year’s list means West Virginia University is a great place for history students working on their bachelor’s degree.
-Located in the small city of Morgantown, WVU is a public college with a fairly large student population.
+Out of the 11 schools in West Virginia that were part of this year’s ranking, West Virginia University landed the # 2 spot on the list.
+Located in the city of Morgantown, WVU is a public college with a fairly large student population.

 About 35% of the students majoring in history at the school are women while 65% are male.